voyagermesh/voyager/docs/developer-guide/README.md

 #### Install Dev tools
 To install various dev tools for Voyager, run the following command:

 ```console
 $ ./hack/builddeps.sh
 ```

 #### Updating Codes
 voyager usages codecgen to generate codes related to kubernetes.
 If changes happens to api types, codes needs to be regenerated.
 API types needs to be updated in both `apis/voyager/v1beta1` and `apis/voyager`.
-Then run the following command to generate codes:
+Run the following command to generate codes:

 ```console
 $ ./hack/codegen.sh
 ```